AAIT-SUSE/forum/README.md

 npm run serve
 ```

 to run the developement server.
-Open your browser, type:
+Open your browser, visit:

 ```
 localhost:8080